ppingzhang/2DGS_ImageCompression/README.md

 **PS:**
->  - I would be very happy if you could accelerate it or convert it into CUDA language.
+>  - I'll be very happy if you could accelerate it or convert it into CUDA language.
 Try it!
 >  - I've exported the environment.yml file from my Conda environment for reference purposes.
 >  - Please feel free to contact me if you have any problem.